emacs-mirror/emacs/mps/manual/source/topic/arena.rst

     ``pause_time`` is the new maximum pause time, in seconds.
 It must be non-negative.

+    The MPS makes more efficient use of processor time when it is allowed longer pauses, up to the maximum time it takes to collect the entire arena (see :c:func:`mps_arena_collect`).

+    When the pause time is short, the MPS needs to take more slices of time in order to make :term:`garbage collection` progress, and make more use of :term:`barriers (1)` to support :term:`incremental collection`.
+This increases time overheads,
+    and especially operating system overheads.

-    The pause time may be set to zero, in which case the MPS returns as soon as it can do so.
-The consequence is that the MPS will need to take more slices of time in order to make :term:`garbage collection` progress.
-This value is suitable for interactive applications where latency needs to be minimized, but where there is plenty of CPU time available.
+    The pause time may be set to zero, in which case the MPS returns as soon as it can, without regard for overall efficiency.
+This value is suitable for applications that require high responsiveness, but where overall run time is unimportant.

+    For interactive applications, set this to the maximum pause that a human being might notice.
+The default setting of 100ms is intended for this.

     The pause time may be set to infinity, in which case the MPS completes all outstanding :term:`garbage collection` work before